-Our favorite basic balance bike with unique puncture-proof honeycomb tires.
-No hand brake, no footrest, no limiter, just a great simple bike.
+A great basic balance bike with puncture-proof honeycomb tires.
+No handbrake or limiter, just a great simple bike.

 Meet Burley MyKick, the new belle of the ball.
 She may look like a standard balance bike, but if the devil is in the details, she is certainly no saint.
-From the handlebar grips, to her worry free tires, the Burley MyKick is quite simply the best all-around balance bike on the market.
+From the handlebar grips to her worry free tires, the Burley MyKick is one of the best all-around balance bike on the market.

 Scaled for toddlers aged three and up, the MyKick’s seat post ranges from 12.5″ to 16″.
 With a weight of 11.3 lb., the MyKick is certainly heavier than the FirstBIKE at 7.7 lb., but the additional weight should only be of concern for petite or developmentally delayed three-year-olds.

 Not pneumatic and not foam, her honeycomb, flat-proof, air-filled tires (see cross-section below) are quite simply the best things to happen to balance bikes since sliced bread.
 With the durability and traction of pneumatic with the puncture-proof ease of foam, the rubber tires on the MyKick is the best of both worlds.
 Weather riding on level dirt roads or paved sidewalks, the lower-profile rubber tread showed no signs of slipping or loss of traction.

 While the MyKick’s tires are certainly the stand out feature of the bike, Burley (the same company that makes bike trailers), went above and beyond to ensure the balance bike was worthy of their name.
 From its rip-proof rubber grips (the only on the market with exception to FirstBIKE), to the padded seat (the Strider’s is hard plastic) and quick-release seat adjust, the MyKick is a busy parent’s dream combining zero maintenance with high-durability.